filteredwaterdev/true-ai-export/bug-reports/github-issue.md

 The fix calls the same internal API endpoint that claude.ai already uses on every page load.
-The engineering complexity of a native implementation is demonstrably trivial.
+The engineering complexity of a native export implementation is demonstrably trivial.

+The working fix referenced in this report addresses transcript portability only — it provides a workaround for the export direction.
+It does not and cannot fix the broken clipboard copy behaviour.
+That requires a native fix to how virtualized rendering interacts with browser text selection.
+Both issues are real, both are documented here, and neither substitutes for the other.

 ---